evdcush/TensorFlow-wheels/env-setup-guide.md

 * * *

 # Installing CUDA, cuDNN, TensorRT
 Great, now that you have your python environment setup, let's setup your GPU enviroment if you have one.
-I'd love to include the CUDA, cuDNN, and TensorRT files to this repo as releases, but it would likely violate some legal stuff with Nvidia so you'll have to source those files yourself.
+I'd love to include the CUDA, cuDNN, and TensorRT files to this repo as releases, but given cuDNN and TensorRT both lie behind an account authentication wall, I'd rather not risk some licence/legal stuff.

 ## Cuda
-I am assuming a clean build here (from a fresh install).
+I am assuming a clean build here (from a fresh install).\
 If you have a preexisting CUDA installation, or nvidia drivers, the process is somewhat more complicated and you should consult the installation guides.

 Remember to use your own file names!
 The ones listed below were simply the current versions at the time of writing.

+###  Installation

 ```bash
 #==== Install CUDA deb